AqwamCreates/DataPredict/docs/API/Others/OnlineLearning.md

 #### Parameters:

-* showFinalCost: Set whether or not the final cost
+* showFinalCost: Set whether or not the final cost is displayed when training is complete.

-* showWaitWarning: How much do we punish the model if it gets the prediction incorrect (value between 0 and 1).
+* showWaitWarning: Set whether or not to show that the model have been waiting for data for more than 30 seconds.

 #### Returns: